|

 Mi-Shell has a room in her home with a detailed display that demonstrates the extent of the comparisons between indigenous Siberian tribes and native peoples of North America.
 She maintains that most of the legends, lores, animist conclusions, and spiritual totems are 80 per cent the same, whether they be Siberian, North American, or even Celtic.

-home, one display shows the various items that make up a traditional Siberian indigenous collection of totems displaying direction, the various spirits and other aspects connected to a Shamanistic healing circle.
+In her home, one display shows the various items that make up a traditional Siberian indigenous collection of totems displaying direction, the various spirits and other aspects connected to a Shamanistic healing circle.
 The other display is North American.
 The similarity is striking and the adherence to the importance of animals goes without saying.
 Bear, for example, is always in the east in both cases.
 Yet, for thousands of years, these two cultures lived a vast distance from one another.

 At the same time, there can be differences in the two cultures.
 Where sweet grass is available in North America as a powerful spiritual and healing tool, Mi- Shell says she would have used juniper berries in her Siberian setting instead .